hishambhatti/clt-statistics/README.md

 ![Importance of Sample Size Visualization](images/1.png)

 This simulation allows a user to enter a number of samples (below 1000) of three 6-sided dice and take the mean.
-Students will see that larger sample sizes more closely resemble the normal distribution
+Students will see that larger sample sizes more closely resemble the normal distribution.

 2. Three Rules for the CLT

 | ![Small N Visualization](images/2-L.png) | ![Infinite Variance Visualization](images/2-R.png) |
 | :---: | :---: |

-This interaction allows the user to select any of the three required rules of the CLT, and see how violating that rule affects the distribution
+This interaction allows the user to select any of the three required rules of the CLT, and see how violating that rule affects the distribution.

 3. CLT Equation